 Cross talk characterization:

 MG1655 strains were plated for single colonies on LB agar + Kan + Carb plates, inoculated into 150μL M9 in shallow bottom 96-well plates, and cultured overnight at 37°C, 1000 RPM on an ELMI shaker.
 Cells were then diluted 1:100 and cultured for 1 hour.
 Cells were then diluted 1:1000 into M9 with and without 1000μM IPTG and grown for 4.5 hours.
 50μL of cells were then diluted into 180μL PBS + 1mg/mL and fluorescence was measured by flow cytometry.
 Median population values were extracted, autofluorescence measured with strain int300 was subtracted, and fold change was calculated as a ratio of the fluorescence in the 0μM IPTG and 1000μM IPTG induction conditions.

+Construction of sender devices:

+Need info from Haorong.

-Circuit and quorum production response function characterization [ADD RPA PRECURSOR]:
+Circuit and quorum production response function characterization:

 Strains were streaked from glycerol stocks onto LB agar plates containing appropriate antibiotics and incubated at 37°C overnight.
 Single colonies of both sensor and circuit strains were inoculated into 100μL M9 or M9 + Gm (as appropriate) and cultured in shallow bottom plates at 37°C, 1000 RPM until stationary phase.
 Cells were then diluted 1:2500 into M9 or M9 + Gm with appropriate inducers and cultured in shallow bottom cultured in shallow bottom plates at 37°C, 1000 RPM overnight.
 In the morning, 1μL of cells was diluted into 300μL PBS + 1g/L Kan for flow cytometry.
 Cells were then diluted 1:1000 into 1mL M9 or M9 + Gm in 2mL deep-well plates and cultured for 4 hours at 37°C, 900 RPM.
 Plates were then spun at 4500g for 10 minutes at room temperature to pellet cells.
 500μL of supernatant was filtered to ensure removal of all cells.
-Lux, Rpa, and DAPG producing samples were filtered using either cellulose acetate 96-well filter plates (Cytiva Life Sciences 7700-2808) or regenerated cellulose 96-well filter plates (Chrom Tech 96F-RC020).
-Cin producing samples were always filtered using regenerated cellulose filters.
+OC6, pC-HSL, and DAPG producing samples were filtered using either cellulose acetate 96-well filter plates (Cytiva Life Sciences 7700-2808) or regenerated cellulose 96-well filter plates (Chrom Tech 96F-RC020).
+OHC12 producing samples were always filtered using regenerated cellulose filters.
+For circuits producing pC-HSL, 100nM of p-Coumarate was added [supplier].
 Overnight cultures of the appropriate sensor cells were then diluted 1:1000 into 150μL of the collected supernatant (containing the produced quorum molecule) and cultured for 3 hours at 37°C, 1000 RPM in shallow bottom plates.
 50μL of cells were then diluted into 180μL PBS + 1g/L Kan and analyzed via flow cytometry.

 Circuit simulation